 Krabi to Koh Phi Phi

-Bangkok to Koh Samui (Bus + Ferry Combo)
+Bangkok to Koh Samui (Bus and Ferry Combo)

 Thailand’s ferry network is operated by a mix of large nationals and regional specialists.
 Here are the main operators you’ll encounter.